 2. Seven Principles of Psychomoralitics

 Trey Brock holds an undergraduate degree from Hillsdale College and a master's degree (magna cum laude) in moral theology from Holy Apostles College and Seminary.
-Paul also has four years' experience as a high school coach in the archdiocese of Detroit.
+Trey also has four years' experience as a high school coach in the archdiocese of Detroit.

 Dr. Raymundo, a husband and father of six, is a former senior medical director and Wharton MBA alumnus who previously practiced anesthesiology and currently works as a medical consultant specializing in disability.
 He is a lay Carmelite, spiritual director and host of three Catholic radio shows.
 Dr. Raymundo also has experience in the deliverance/exorcism ministry and prison ministry.

 Roberto, a husband and father of three (and grandfather of four), is a retired police sergeant and detective who also served 11 years as an ordained Catholic deacon.
 With more than two decades of service with the San Antonio Police Department and more than one decade of service with the Archdiocese of San Antonio, Roberto is also a published author of sixteen novels.